Alfred Fox Presents "The Body Exchange"

 "In any event where a member of the B.E.C receives a clone under the 'Emergency Replacement' clause, under no circumstance(s) will they be allowed to keep possession of the clone, unless full payment for the clone is received within the six month time limit from when they take possession of the clone.
 If there is failure to make the repayment in the required time period, the clone will remain the property of B.E.C and will be retrieved immediately by B.E.C by any means necessary."

 Jacob Rojinsk had only one option, leaving The Body Exchange on Warsaw street, he knew he would never be able to raise the money to pay off his debt within six months.
 He also knew that he only had three years left to live.
-His only option, the only thing that he could do....was to RUN!
+His only option and the only thing that Jacob could think of to do, was to run.

 TO BE CONTINUED

 Please follow this thread to be notified when this story is updated.

 Alfred Fox The Author